-DeWine sets week as ‘Severe Weather Awareness Week’
+‘Severe Weather Awareness Week’ noted

 VW independent/submitted information